frconor-ebook/meditations/_posts/2025-09-25-fire-on-earth.md

 We will find in the tabernacle the strength we need to do Our Lord's work, in union with many other Christians.

-Our Lord said, "I came to cast fire upon the earth, and would that it was already kindled!"
+Our Lord said, "I came to cast fire upon the earth, and would that it were already kindled!"
 (Luke 12:49).
 This is the fire of divine love which will bring peace and joy to many souls, to families, and to society as a whole.

-This desire to live as children of God has to be carried out in our ordinary life: at work, in the home, and among our friends, 24-7.
+This desire to live as children of God has to be carried out in our ordinary life: at work, in the home, and among our friends, 24/7.

 Every opportunity is an apostolic opportunity.
 St. Josemaría in *The Way* liked to cry out, "Souls!
 Apostolic souls!
 They are for you and for your glory" (J. Escrivá, *The Way*, Point 804).